 The police precept is paid by residents to help cover the cost of local policing and victims’ services.

 It is collected with Council Tax payments in Hartlepool, Stockton, Middlesbrough and Redcar and Cleveland.

 Money from the precept goes to the Police and Crime Commissioner (PCC,) who then allocates funds to Cleveland Police.

 The PCC has a duty to consult residents before making recommendations on precept levels to Cleveland’s Police and Crime Panel.

-Just 26% of the PCC’s £169m annual budget for 2022-23 came from the policing precept.
-Most police, community safety and victims’ services funding came from Government grants.
+Just 26% of the PCC’s £177.8m income for 2023-24 came from Cleveland’s policing precept.
+Most police, community safety and victims’ services funding comes from Government grants.